alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 #### High availability plans - Redis

-Visit the [Compose documentation](https://help.compose.com/docs/redis-on-compose#section-high-availability-and-failover-details) [external link] to see information about the availability and failover details for the Redis service.
+Visit the [Redis on Compose documentation](https://help.compose.com/docs/redis-on-compose#section-high-availability-and-failover-details) [external link] to see information about the availability and failover details for the Redis service.

 #### High availability plans - Elasticsearch

-Visit the [Compose documentation](https://help.compose.com/docs/elasticsearch-on-compose#section-high-availability-and-failover-details) [external link] to see information about the availability and failover details for the Elasticsearch service.
+Visit the [Elasticsearch on Compose documentation](https://help.compose.com/docs/elasticsearch-on-compose#section-high-availability-and-failover-details) [external link] to see information about the availability and failover details for the Elasticsearch service.

 ### Encrypted plans